open-mmlab/mmengine/docs/en/tutorials/runner.md

 <details>
 <summary>Something not mentioned above</summary>

-- "Example" section to the left contains more reference codes about common usage and new features
+- "Common Usage" section to the left contains more example codes
-- "Advanced Tutorials" to the left consists of more contents for experienced developers, such as logging, visualization and more techniques on configuring your training pipeline
+- "Advanced tutorials" to the left consists of more contents for experienced developers to make more flexible extensions to the training pipeline
-- [Hook](./hook.md) provides some flexible modifications on training pipeline.
+- [Hook](./hook.md) provides some flexible modifications without spoiling your codes
 - If none of the above solves your problem, you are always welcome to start a topic in our [discussion forum](https://github.com/open-mmlab/mmengine/discussions)!

 </details>